leomccormack/Spatial_Audio_Framework/README.md

 -DNETCDF_LIBRARY="/c/msys64/mingw64/lib/libnetcdf.dll.a"
 ```

-To build the framework, the examples, and the unit testing program via the command line:
+The framework, examples, and unit testing program may be built with:
 ```
 mkdir build
 cmake -S . -B build